New Life Movement: Implementations

-Chiang relied on government law enforcement to reinforce moral behaviour.
+Regarding public health, etiquette, and social niceties, Chiang in 1934 published the Outline of the New Life Movement and Necessary Knowledge for Life in major newspapers.
+These recommended behaviors like cleanliness, sobriety, table manners, home cleaning, observing national holidays, avoid gambling, avoiding spitting, and singing the national anthem properly.
+Campaigns carried out by regional New Life offices addressed behaviors like spitting, smoking, urinating, and defecating in public.
+According to academic Arif Dirlik, this reform was "an integral part of a comprehensive political outlook" despite its seeming banality.
+In this view, national rejuvenation required a people who practiced the norms of cleanliness and ethics which the Nationalists deemed modern.

+The movement sought to militarize society to make it more orderly.
+In one of the initial speeches launching the movement, Chiang stated, "What is the New Life Movement that I am promoting now?
+To put it simply, it is to completely militarize the life of all people throughout the nation!
+To develop brave, efficient, hardworking qualities, and especially the ability to endure hardships, so that the people will be ready to sacrifice their lives for the nation."

 Task forces were created in different regions to implement the movement, yet, in reports from some districts on the implementation, the movement was seen to be severely underfunded, understaffed and poorly understood by law enforcement officials.

+As part of the New Life Movement, law enforcement police sometimes inspected people's homes for cleanliness.
+Concerned by these practices, Wang Jingwei in 1934 sought to persuade Chiang to rely less on coercive measures, contending, "Morality sets the highest standards, but the law should only enforce the minimum standard."
+Chiang partially accepted this perspective, announcing a modification to the movement's implementation whereby the state would less directly intervene in common people's homes and bodies, and would focus more on government employees, soldiers, and students before expanding to the common people more gradually.

 The Blue Shirts were also instrumental in the implementation of the New Life movement.
 The neo-right wing group at first sought to correct the behaviour of those not following the four virtues and the further 95 rules placed.
 However, they soon turned to force to reinforce Chiang's ideals, giving bad publicity and views on the movement.
 The excessive violence used by the Blue Shirts encompassed the movement, leading to a reluctant public in following the new dogma in place by the KMT.

 The New Life Movement's tradition continued in post-Civil War Chinese Nationalist Taiwan, in the form of mass campaigns to enforce social habits such as queuing in line, short haircuts, or ending public spitting, littering, and destruction of public property.